pulsepointinc/py-disruptor/README.md

 Works with both python2 and python3, does not support gated consumers.

 Generally useful for parallelizable io-bound tasks, such as updating a database.
+Similar to the MP [ringbuffer](https://github.com/bslatkin/ringbuffer) but with threads instead of processes.

 As described [here](http://mechanitis.blogspot.com/2011/07/dissecting-disruptor-writing-to-ring.html), at its core, a Disruptor is: